malcolmbarrett/my-org-first-pkg-2020/content/workshop/_index.markdown

 #### > 03 - Document

-📜Use roxygen2 to document your code
+📃Use roxygen2 to document your code
 🆘Create help files
 🚢 Export functions.